Aymanbegh/Distorted-Natural-COCO/README.md

             └── includes result from the model test validation
             ```

-In our case, the coco.data file is:
+In our case, the coco.data file in the data directory is:

     classes= 80
     train =  ./*file_name_with_image_paths_for_training*.txt